See ‘Teen Mom 2’ Chelsea Houska’s Adorable Baby Boy

 “Dads little twin. #thoseeyes @coledeboer,” Chelsea Houska captioned her post.

-Chelsea Houska’s son was born on January 25, just one day after her fellow Teen Mom 2 star, Jenelle Evans, welcomed daughter Ensley Jolie with boyfriend David Eason.
+Chelsea Houska’s son was born on January 25, just one day after her fellow Teen Mom 2 star Jenelle Evans welcomed daughter Ensley Jolie with boyfriend David Eason.

 Chelsea Houska and Cole DeBoer began dating in 2014 after first crossing paths at a gas station in South Dakota.
 Months later, the reality star spoke to Us Weekly about their instant connection, which ultimately brought them back together online.